lukepulaski/lukepulaski.github.io/tristan-smith-campaign/tristan-smith-campaign.md

 ## Overview

-Since September of 2025, I have been contributing to [Tristan Smith's campaign for a seat on the school committee](https://www.smithforlynn.com/) of Lynn, Massachusetts, a mid-size city north of Boston and adjacent to my hometown of Swampscott.
+Since September of 2025, I have been contributing to [Tristan Smith's campaign for a seat on the school committee](https://www.smithforlynn.com/) of Lynn, Massachusetts, a mid-size city north of Boston.
+To inform Mr. Smith's campaign strategy, using Python, Excel, and R, I have analyzed both historical voting data and the geographical distribution of his supporters to pinpoint the most optimal portions of the city to target in canvassing efforts.

 ## Background